 Massinburg leads No. 21 Buffalo to 77-64 win over Akron

-The game was a rematch of a nail-biter in which the Bulls won at Akron 76-70 two weeks ago.
+The game was a rematch of a nail-biter in which the Bulls won at Akron 76-70 two weeks ago and matched one of the nation’s best offenses against one of its stingiest defenses.
+Buffalo began the day ranked fourth averaging 85.7 points a game, while Akron was 15th in allowing 62.6 points.

-Buffalo never led by more than three points through the first 35 minutes but didn’t relinquish the lead after going up 61-59 with 7:02 left when Perkins completed a three-point play.
-Two minutes later, the crowd erupted when Jayvon Graves blocked Jimond Ivey’s layup at one end and ran the court to catch Massinburg’s long pass and cap the transition break with a dunk.
+Two minutes later, the crowd erupted when Buffalo’s Jayvon Graves blocked Jimond Ivey’s layup at one end and ran the court to catch Massinburg’s long pass and cap the transition break with a dunk.

-After Loren Cristian Jackson hit a 3-pointer to cut Buffalo’s lead to 63-62, the Bulls took control by wearing down the Zips.
+After Loren Cristian Jackson hit a 3-pointer to cut Buffalo’s lead to 63-62, the Bulls took control by wearing down the Zips, who hit one of their final six shots, as well as two free throws.

 Davonte Jordan sparked the final run by driving the paint and laying the ball in with a finger roll.
 Massinburg capped the roll in the final minute by hitting four free throws.